fpereiro/proof/notes.md

    3-1) if it finds 3arg, move one to the right and -> 1arg.
    3-2) if it finds two blanks in a row, advance one more position and -> 2arg.

-So f'', if it finds 3arg, will call 1arg after positioning the head just after the place where 3arg was found.
+So f', if it finds 3arg, will call 1arg after positioning the head in the square right of that where the leftmost/first instance of 3arg is.

 ## c (copy)